42-AI/bootcamp_python/day00/day00.md

 # Bootcamp Python

-# Day00 - Basic stuff - 11th Commandments
+# Day00 - Basic stuff - Eleven Commandments

 The goal of the day is to get started with the python language.